 You've probably heard of the true teas such as green, white and oolong teas that are made from the Camellia sinensis plant, but you may not have heard of pu-erh tea.
 Pu-erh tea, pronounced poo-air, also comes from the same plant and boasts numerous health benefits.
 Pu-erh tea is cultivated exclusively in the Yunnan province of China and derives its name from the Pu-Erh County in which it is grown.
+Want to reap the health benefits of this delicious tea?
+Check out our collection of the best pu-erh teas.

 Pu-erh tea comes in green and black varieties and has a smooth taste.
 The leaves offer a mildly sweet flavor and brewed leaves emit the aroma of autumn leaves.
 These teas can also appear darker than black teas and have a more full-bodied flavor and aroma.
 Pu-erh tea is caffeinated and is often consumed in the morning or early afternoon to increase energy levels.